 TGm editor: Change the following text starting from p.5761 under this subclause as follows:

+-- Amendments to Std 802.11-2016 should not make any modifications to dot11SMTbase16.
+The first amendment needing to modify the dot11SMTbase object should deprecate dot11SMTbase16 and define a replacement to hold changes.

 (11ax)dot11SMTbase16 OBJECT-GROUP

 OBJECTS {